Call Now

 Third, and perhaps a question that concerns many litigants as they consider seeking a custody evaluation from a forensic child psychologist, is what if it is unfavorable.
 While every attorney will have different approaches as to how to handle a negative custody evaluation, all litigants should know all professionals make mistakes and there are ways to overcome a negative evaluation.
 For instance, if key additional information arises, the custody evaluator may be requested to update or supplement his or her report with this information and perhaps come to a different recommendation.
 Also, it is somewhat common to retain an independent forensic psychologist to review and assess if the custody evaluation was flawed and call him or her at trial to demonstrate this to the court.
 So ultimately, custody evaluations—even negative ones—can be addressed at trial.
 In some cases, calling live witnesses may also present evidence to address a negative custody evaluation.

 Ultimately, custody evaluations conducted by forensic child custody evaluators are a key tool in highly-contested child custody cases.
 There are risks and benefits to any given legal tool used to further any given client’s objective.
 This is where good lawyering and clear goals can make or break a case.
-This blog was written by attorneys at Ciyou & Dixon, P.C. who handle child custody cases in all of Indiana 92 counties.
+This blog was written by attorneys at Dixon & Moseley, P.C. who handle child custody cases in all of Indiana 92 counties.
 This blog is intended to provide general educational information and is not intended as legal advice or as a solicitation for services.
 It is an advertisement.

 1. The authority for a trial court to order a child custody evaluation is found in Indiana Rule of Trial Procedure 35 and in the Divorce Act in Indiana Code section 31-17-2-12.